JakeD520/Lucian/03_Episodes/S01E01/Scene 7.md

 **INT.
 BACK-OF-HOUSE – SERVICE CORRIDOR – NIGHT**

 The shift is instant.
 Velvet and marble give way to raw plaster, exposed pipes, the hum of machinery.
-The air smells faintly of dust and rosin.
 Fluorescents buzz overhead, casting everything in stark, unflattering light.

 They move past stacked flight cases, wheeled risers, signage taped to the wall in Sharpie: **“ACT II – STAGE LEFT”**, **“COSTUMES TO GREEN ROOM.”**